-- Change the column headers using the New name column. - Click Lower to change all the names in the New name column to lower case. - Click Upper to change all the names in the New name column to upper case. - Click Title to change all the names in the New name column to title case. - Click Replace to replace text in the New name column using text, exact text or Regular expression matching. - Click Reset to change all the names in the New name column back to their original name.
+- Change the column headers using the New name column. - Click Lower to change all the names to lower case. - Click Upper to change all the names to upper case. - Click Title to change all the names to title case. - Click Replace to replace name text using text, exact text or Regular expression matching. - Click Prefix/Suffix to add text to the front or back of all the names. - Click Unique to add '-2', '-3' etc to duplicate names, to make them unique. - Click Reset to change all the names back to their original name.